Find

 Stanford predicted AI tutors would dominate classrooms by 2030.
 It's already here.
-Don't wait — IN-V-BAT-AI is available now for only for $10 per month.
+Don't wait — IN-V-BAT-AI is available now for only for $1 per day.
+Try it.

 -- (Bloom's Taxonomy - Revised 2009)